 We’re all familiar with colleagues who are generous with critique but careful with praise.
 Getting feedback from various quarters is also a way to get thoughtful, positive reviews from these team members.
 When there is a balance between the positive and negative type of feedback, there is openness to improve.
 So 360-degree feedback does not create animosity.
 If anything, it forges stronger relationships.

 Myth #9: It has no bias

-Unfortunately, there is one disadvantage when it comes to 360-degree feedback, a fatal flaw that could completely alter the results.
-Since feedback is taken from all quarters, it is generally believed and expected that this appraisal will give a holistic view of the employee.
-But there are chances that due to personal relationships, bosses and peers alike might give feedback that is biased.
-It is unfair when an employee who has been a terrific performer gets below par ratings when compared to someone who just happens to be in the good books of everyone and thus a recipient of favorable ratings.
-But the fact that all stakeholders participate in it can mitigate the effect of such bias to a reasonable extent.
+Unfortunately, there is one disadvantage when it comes to 360-degree feedback.
+Since feedback is taken from all quarters, teams believe that this appraisal will give a holistic view of the employee.
+But there are chances that due to personal relationships, bosses and peers alike might give biased feedback.

 Myth #10: It identifies only the weaknesses of employees

-A business would have come to a particular stature of respect and success because of the guidelines that it has followed over the years.
-There are behaviors and constructive feedback which are given at all levels.
-The same goes for an individual who has to have a path designed to improve their chances at their work.
+A business earns respect and success when it consistently follows its guidelines.
+The same goes for an individual when they design a path to improve their chances at their work.
 Feedback, measurement and rectification is how you can slowly steer someone towards success.
-This is where 360-degree feedback is imperative for an organization as it gets feedback from all the stakeholders involved.
-It helps sees everyone’s perspectives, helps see the strength and the weaknesses of employees and persuades them to be a strong pillar in the organization.
+This is where 360-degree feedback is helpful for an organization as it gets feedback from all the stakeholders involved.
+It helps to view everyone’s perspectives, discover the strengths and the weaknesses of employees, and help them become a strong pillar in the organization.